DavyJonesLocker/party_foul/README.md

 1. Will attempt to find a matching issue in your Github repo
 2. If no matching issue is found an new issue will be created with a unique title, session information, and stack trace.
-The issue will be tagged as a 'Bug'
+The issue will be tagged as a `bug`
 3. If an open issue is found the occurance count and time stamp will be updated
 4. If a closed issue is found the occurance count and time stamp will be updated.
-The issue will be reopened and a 'regression' tag will be added.
+The issue will be reopened and a `regression` tag will be added.
-5. If the issue is marked as 'wontfix' the issue is not updated nor is a new issue created.
+5. If the issue is marked as `wontfix` the issue is not updated nor is a new issue created.

 ## Installation ##